-It is therefore remarkable that under certain (strong) symmetry assumptions, discussed below, every complex or real vector bundle carries, up to stabilization, a $G$-vector bundle structure.
-That is, the following equivalent conditions hold: \begin{itemize} \item For every complex or real vector bundle $E$ there is some integer $k$ such that the Whitney sum $E\oplus\cc^k$ or $E\oplus \rr^k$ carries a \(G\)-vector bundle structure.
-(Observe that the total space of $E\oplus\cc^k$ or $E\oplus \rr^k$ is diffeomorphic to $E\times\rr^{2k}$ or $E\times\rr^k$.) \item The map $\K_G^0(M)\to \K^0(M)$ or $\KO_G^0(M)\to \KO^0(M)$ induced by forgetting the $G$-vector bundle structure is surjective. \end{itemize} For the equivalence of these conditions, see \Cref{surjectivity-of-forgetful-map-in-Kgroups}.
-We write $\K^0(M)$ and $\K_G^0(M)$ to denote the usual and the $G$-equivariant K-theory ring of complex vector bundles, respectively, and the notation $\KO^0$ indicates K-rings of real vector bundles.
+A key feature of Property (S) is that it can be characterized in terms of the (equivariant) K-theory of the manifold.
+More precisely, Property (S) holds if and only if the map $\K_G^0(M)\to \K^0(M)$ or $\KO_G^0(M)\to \KO^0(M)$ induced by forgetting the $G$-vector bundle structure is surjective (see \Cref{surjectivity-of-forgetful-map-in-Kgroups}).
+Here $\K^0(M)$ and $\K_G^0(M)$ denote the usual and the $G$-equivariant K-theory ring of complex bundles, respectively, and the notation $\KO^0$ indicates K-rings of real bundles.
 These rings extend to generalized cohomology theories $\K^*(M)$ and $\K^*_G(M)$ and there is an induced forgetful map $\K_G^*(M)\to \K^*(M)$.
 Surjectivity of this map in all degrees evidently implies surjectivity of the forgetful map $\K_G^0(M)\to \K^0(M)$ in degree zero.
 (See \Cref{SUBSEC:genuine-equivariant-K-theory} for definitions and details.)
-So let us review existing results concerning the surjectivity of these maps.
+Let us review existing results concerning the surjectivity of these maps.

-The surjectivity of the map $\K_G^*(M)\to \K^*(M)$ has been studied both in the homogeneous and in the cohomogeneity one case.
-Let us first consider closed homogeneous spaces $G/H$ where $G$ is connected with torsion-free fundamental group, and $H\subset G$ is a closed connected subgroup.
-Recall that $\K_G^0(G/H)\cong\R(H)$, where $\R(H)$ denotes the complex representation ring of $H$.
-Pittie used Hodgkin's spectral sequence to show that the map $\K_G^*(G/H)\to \K^*(G/H)$ is surjective if $\rank G=\rank H$ \cite{Pit72}.
-In recent work Carlson \cite{Carlson:coho1} studied the K-theory of cohomogeneity one spaces \(M\).
-He showed that the map $\K_G^*(M)\to \K^*(M)$ is surjective if the groups in the associated diagram \((G,H,K_-,K_+)\) are connected, \(\pi_1(G)\) is torsion-free, \(\rank G = \max\{\rank K_+,\rank K_-\}\) and \(K_+\) and \(K_-\) satisfy Steinberg's assumptions \eqref{eq:Steinbergs-assumptions}, as detailed in \Cref{SUBSEC:stabilization-over-cohomogeneity-one-spaces}.
-The next theorem summarizes the well-known implications of these results for the stabilization of bundles.
+The surjectivity of $\K_G^*(M)\to \K^*(M)$ has been studied both in the homogeneous and in the cohomogeneity one case.
+Suppose that $G$ is connected with torsion-free fundamental group.
+Pittie showed that $\K_G^*(G/H)\to \K^*(G/H)$ is surjective if $\rank G=\rank H$ \cite{Pit72}.
+In recent work, Carlson \cite{Carlson:coho1} studied the K-theory of cohomogeneity one spaces \(M\) and showed that $\K_G^*(M)\to \K^*(M)$ is surjective if the groups in the associated diagram \((G,H,K_-,K_+)\) are connected, \(\rank G = \max\{\rank K_+,\rank K_-\}\) and \(K_+\) and \(K_-\) satisfy Steinberg's assumptions \eqref{eq:Steinbergs-assumptions}.
+Building upon this work, in \Cref{carlson-surjectivity} we prove that Property~(S) holds for complex bundles over those manifolds which satisfy the prerequisites of Carlson's results.
+This, taken together with the results above concerning the existence of non-negatively curved metrics, implies Part~(1) of \Cref{THM: big theorem} (see \Cref{SUBSEC:stabilization-over-cohomogeneity-one-spaces} for details).